mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * It contains an ExternalInit proposal.

-* It contains a proposal with a non-default proposal type that is not supported by some members of the group that will process the Commit (i.e., members being added or removed by the Commit do not need to support the proposal type).
+* It contains a Proposal with a non-default proposal type that is not supported by some members of the group that will process the Commit (i.e., members being added or removed by the Commit do not need to support the proposal type).

-* After processing the commit the ratchet tree is invalid, in particular, if it contains any leaf node that is invalid according to {{leaf-node-validation}}.
+* After processing the Commit the ratchet tree is invalid, in particular, if it contains any leaf node that is invalid according to {{leaf-node-validation}}.

 An application may extend the above procedure by additional rules, for example, requiring application-level permissions to add members, or rules concerning non-default proposal types.

-For an external commit, the list is valid if it contains only the following proposals (not necessarily in this order):
+For an external Commit, the list is valid if it contains only the following proposals (not necessarily in this order):

 * Exactly one ExternalInit

 * At most one Remove proposal, with which the joiner removes an old version of themselves.
-If a Remove proposal is present, then the LeafNode in the `path` field of the external commit MUST meet the same criteria as would the LeafNode in an Update for the removed leaf (see {{update}}).
+If a Remove proposal is present, then the LeafNode in the `path` field of the external Commit MUST meet the same criteria as would the LeafNode in an Update for the removed leaf (see {{update}}).
 In particular, the `credential` in the LeafNode MUST present a set of identifiers that is acceptable to the application for the removed participant.